Keyrune/Space-Shoot-Arcade/README.md

-# Block-Race
+# Space Shoot Arcade
-simple 2d mobile game about block dodging obstacles
+Mobile game about ship flying in space and destroing obstacles